-Now, the process of being active on a forum is a time-consuming one, so focus only on a couple of these that are related to your niche to maximize your gain.
+Now, being active on a forum is time-consuming, so focus only on a couple of these related to your niche to maximize your gain.

-Below you will find tools that submit your website/blog to many search engines and web directories.
-These are mostly low-quality backlinks but the referring domains are very few so the search shouldn't complain about you doing anything fishy.
+Below you will find tools that submit your website/blog to search engines and web directories.
+These are low-quality backlinks, but the referring domains are very few, so the search shouldn't complain about you doing anything fishy.

 IMTalk website submitter (1,800+ backlinks)

-IMT's online website submitter will submit or create pages for your blog in a lot of places.
-You will not get high-quality backlinks from this procedure, but let's be honest, everyone does it.
+IMT's online website submitter will submit or create pages for your blog in many places.
+You will not get high-quality backlinks from this procedure, but let's be honest; everyone does it.
 This will lead to faster indexing and an improved backlink profile for your blog.

 SumbitX website submitter